DeltaRCM/pyDeltaRCM/docs/source/guides/userguide.rst

 Low-level model API
 ===================

-iinteract with the model by creating your own script, and manipulating model outputs at the desired level.
-The simplest case is to do
+Interact with the model by creating your own script, and manipulating model outputs at the desired level.
+The simplest case to use the low-level API is to do

 .. code::